On the twelfth day of Christmas, my true love gave to me……a credit card bill that I couldn’t afford to pay.

 Avoid buy now, pay later schemes like AfterPay

-ASIC’s first review of the rapidly growing “buy now, pay later” sector show collectively, Aussie customers owe $903 million in buy now, pay later debts and 1 in 6 are struggling to make repayments.
+ASIC’s first review of the rapidly growing “buy now, pay later” sector shows collectively, that Aussie customers owe $903 million in buy now, pay later debts and 1 in 6 are struggling to make repayments.

 Putting on your ‘I’ll deal with it later’ blinkers and spending up a storm with schemes like AfterPay, Zip Pay and Zip Money will hit you hard in the new year.
 Avoid this money mistake at all costs.
 You will be thankful in January that you did.